Peak Strawberry Season Is Here!

 Directions

-1. Preheat oven to 400°F. Line a large baking sheet with a
+1. Preheat oven to 400°F. Line a large baking sheet with a baking mat or parchment paper.
+Set aside.

 2. In a large bowl, whisk together the flour, sugar, baking powder, and salt.